 d.
 Extend arm, reach high, so the ball hits the backboard

 e.
 Release at the peak of the reach

 Equipment: basketball, poly spots and basketball hoop

 Directions For Lay-Up Shooting

-- Set the poly spots up in a curved line heading towards the basket.
+- Set the poly spots up in a curved line heading toward the basket.